 Why the Right Question Changes Everything

 The question you ask determines the answer you get.
-Sounds obvious, right?
-But "any updates?" is fundamentally different from "what could slow you down today?"
+"Any updates?" and "what could slow you down today?" are not two versions of the same question.
 The first invites a status report.
 The second invites honesty.

 When I switched from open-ended non-questions to specific ones, three things happened almost immediately: